Culture of New York City: Dance

 New York has also historically been a center for African-American modern dance.
 Alvin Ailey, a student of Lester Horton (and later Martha Graham), spent several years working in both concert and theatre dance.
 In 1958 Ailey and a group of young African-American dancers formed the Alvin Ailey American Dance Theater.
 Alvin Ailey American Dance Theater performs annually at City Center Theater in New York.
 Ailey drew upon his memories of Texas, the blues, spirituals and gospel as inspiration.
 Bill T. Jones, winner of a MacArthur "Genius" Award in 1994, choreographed for the Alvin Ailey American Dance Theater, among others.
 Another significant African-American dancer, Pearl Primus, made her debut on February 24, 1943, at the 92nd Street Y as a social-protest dancer.
 Her concerns and expression fit into the landscape of the ongoing Harlem renaissance and gained much public support, and was immediately graced with attention after her first professional solo debut.
 Her dances were inspired by revolutionary African-American choreographer Katherine Dunham.
 Primus became known for her singular ability to jump very high while dancing.
 She focused on matters such as oppression, racial prejudice, and violence.

-New York was the birthplace of other dance forms, as well.
-Breakdance became an influential street dance style that emerged as part of the Hip Hop Movement in African-American and Puerto Rican communities in the South Bronx in the early 1970s.
-It is arguably the best known of all hip hop dance styles.
+Breakdance, a well-known hip hop dance style, first appeared in African-American and Puerto Rican communities in the South Bronx in the early 1970s.
 Popular speculations of the early 1980s suggest that breakdancing, in its organized fashion seen today, began as a method for rival gangs of the ghetto to mediate and settle territorial disputes.
 In a turn-based showcase of dance routines, the winning side was determined by the dancers who could outperform the other by displaying a set of more complicated and innovative moves.
 It later was through the highly energetic performances of the late funk legend James Brown and the rapid growth of dance teams, like the Rock Steady Crew of the Bronx, that the competitive ritual of gang warfare evolved into a pop-culture phenomenon receiving massive media attention.
 Parties, disco clubs, talent shows, and other public events became typical locations for breakdancers, including gang members for whom dancing served as a positive diversion from the threats of city life.

-Tap Dance, and American Born Art Form, first took place in New York in the Five Points District.
+Tap dancing originated in New York in the Five Points District.